kiwihodl/Seed-E/README.md

 ## The User Flow

 1.  **Discover:** Inside their wallet's multisig setup, the user selects "Third-Party Signer".
 The Seed-E plugin loads.
-2.  **Filter:** The user is shown a **randomized** list of providers.
-They can filter this list by:
+2.  **Filter & Sort:** The user is shown a **randomized** list of providers.
+They can filter the list and also apply a sort order:
-    - **Key Policy Type** (e.g., Taproot, SegWit)
-    - **Initial Backup Cost**
-    - **Per-Signature Cost**
-    - **Monthly Subscription Fee** (optional)
-    - **Provider Since** (sorted from oldest to newest)
+    - **Filters:** Key Policy Type, Cost (Backup, Signature, or Subscripton - Monthly / Annualy), Provider Since.
+    - **Sort Options:** Default (Random), Fewest Penalties, Longest Time Delay.
-3.  **Pay:** The user selects a provider and is presented with a corresponding Lightning invoice, where the amount is set by the provider.
+3.  **Pay:** The user selects a provider and is presented with a Lightning invoice.
 They pay the initial backup fee.
-This grants them access for a set period (e.g., 30 days, 12 months etc).
+This grants them access for a set period (e.g., 30 days).
 4.  **Receive:** Upon successful payment, the provider's verified `xpub` is immediately delivered to the user's wallet for inclusion in their multisig configuration.
-5.  **Subscribe (Optional):** If the provider requires a monthly fee, in the case they pay to secure it somewhere, the user can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
-If this fee is not continually paid, there will be an amount that needs to be paid before any sign is done and / or they risk the provider no longer holding on to their key.
+5.  **Subscribe (Optional):** If the provider requires a monthly fee, the user can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
-6.  **Request Signature:** Later, when a signature is needed, the user authenticates with Seed-E (using a unique Client ID and a password), pays the per-signature fee (if applicable), and submits their PSBT.
-This can not be paid within 7 days of submission, to help mitigate wrenches.
+6.  **Request Signature:** When a signature is needed, the client authenticates and submits their PSBT.
+The platform records the submission time and calculates the `unlocksAt` date based on the provider's specified delay.
+7.  **Receive Signed PSBT:** After the time delay has passed, the signed PSBT is made available to the client.
+8.  **Backup Credentials:** Clients will have access to a secure settings page where, after re-authenticating with 2FA, they can view their credentials and export them to a local file, with strong recommendations to use a password manager.

 ## The Provider Flow